 Karl Marx found his hope for humanity in the working class, who he felt could eventually actualize the potential of the state to solve social problems.
 Unable to conceive of such social transformation, Herman Melville discovered his kind of political renewal in the Civil War, where the state returned to its primacy over civil contradictions.
-Fathers and Sons of the new Union became painfully reconciled, symbolized by the newly constructed "Iron Dome" of the Capitol Building.
-The "Iron Dome," Melville wrote, "would be stronger for stress and strain."
+Fathers and Sons of the new Union became painfully reconciled, symbolized by the newly constructed "Iron Dome," Melville wrote, "would be stronger for stress and strain."